GAR-Project/project/README.md

 ### First step: Getting the data collection to work :dizzy_face:

 #### What tools are we going to use?
 For a previous project belonging to the same subject we were introduced to both **telegraf** and **influxdb**.
 The first one is a metrics agent in charge of collecting data about the host it's running on.
-It's entirely plug-in driven so configuring it is quite a breeze!
+It's entirely plugin driven so configuring it is quite a breeze!
 The latter is a **DBMS** (**D**ata**B**ase **M**anagement **S**ystem) whose architecture is specifically geared towards time series, just what we need!
-The interconnection between the two is straightforward as one of **telegraf**'s plug-ins provides native support for **influxdb**.
+The interconnection between the two is straightforward as one of **telegraf**'s plugins provides native support for **influxdb**.
 We'll have to configure both appropriately and we'll see it wasn't as easy as we once thought due to mininet getting in the way.
 We have come up both with a "hacky" solution and an alternative any Telecommunications Engineer would be prod of.
 Just kidding, but it uses networking concepts and not workarounds though.

 #### Leveraging the Mininet's shared filesystem
 Have you ever felt like throwing yourself into `/dev/null` to never come back?
 That was pretty much our mood when trying to get a host within mininet's network to communicate with the outside world.
 In order to understand how we ended up "fixing" (it just works :grimacing:) everything we need to go back and take a look at our initial ideas and implementations.